wenblack/explorer-final-ts-next/README.md

 # Install the dependencies
 $ yarn

+# Create a .env file with a database location.
+Use example.env file like reference
+ nano example.env

-# Once the services are running, run the migrations
+# Run the migrations and sending seeds
-$ yarn typeorm migration:run
+$ npx prisma migrate dev

 # To finish, run the api service
-$ yarn dev:server
+$ yarn dev

 # Well done, project is started!
 ```